List of United States Navy oilers: Supply class

+Gasoline Tankers (AOG, T-AOG)

+Light Replenishment Oilers (T-AOL)

+The Navy plans to begin in 2026 the construction of a class of oilers "that is smaller than a full-sized oiler" because "the Navy wants to begin shifting to a new, more distributed fleet architecture (i.e., mix of ships) that is intended to...[avoid] a situation in which an adversary could defeat U.S. naval forces by concentrating its attacks on a relatively small number of large, high-value U.S. Navy ships."

 Fleet Replenishment Oilers (AOR)

 A replenishment oiler, like an AOE, supplies ammunition and dry stores in addition to fuel, but is not as fast and typically only is capable of the usual auxiliary speed of 18-20 knots.
 AORs historically have also been smaller than AOEs.

 Conecuh

 The first ship to carry the AOR-designation was USS Conecuh, which was acquired as a war prize in 1946.
 She was the former German tanker Dithmarschen, and she served in the US Navy from 1953 through 1956, where she was used to test the concept of the AOE/AOR.